 The best payday loans are no payday loans!
 If you’re knee-deep in debt and you'd like some free expert advice on how to best tackle them, contact us at Credit Canada.
 We offer free, non-profit debt counselling (including advice on Canada payday loans) and we can talk you through your debt relief options.

 Our goal at Credit Canada is that you never have to rely on payday loans again, whether that’s helping you begin budgeting and tracking expenses, setting up an emergency fund, getting you on a Debt Consolidation Program, or helping you rebuild your credit.

 Either way, all of our counselling is completely free, 100% confidential, and non-judgmental.
 Stress-free days can start with just one phone call, at 1.800.267.2272.
-Or you can book a free online Debt Assessment by clicking here.
+Or you can book a free online Debt Assessment here.